-The National Aviation Research and Technology Park (NARTP) is catalyzing innovation by creating an ecosystem of partnerships and harnessing the power of collaboration as a vehicle for magnified outcomes.
+The National Aerospace Research and Technology Park (NARTP) is catalyzing innovation by creating an ecosystem of partnerships and harnessing the power of collaboration as a vehicle for magnified outcomes.

 The mission of the NARTP is to provide leadership in the advancement of aerospace sciences by creating an ecosystem of industry, academic, and governmental partnerships to foster innovation, collaboration and sustainable economic growth.